MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 - Your Jupyter Notebook instance is hosted by Azure Quantum with hypervisor-level isolation from other users' instances.
 - Notebooks are stored in your linked storage account in your subscription.
-- A Jupyter Notebook instance is scoped to you and a specific workspace.
-If you visit another workspace, you will get a different instance.
-If another user visits the same workspace, they will get a different Jupyter Notebook instance from you.
+- A Jupyter Notebook instance is scoped to a combination of you and a specific workspace.
+If you visit another workspace, you will get a different Jupyter Notebook instance.
+If another user visits the same workspace, they will get a different Jupyter Notebook instance than you.
 - Notebooks are scoped to you and a specific workspace.
-If you visit another workspace, the same notebooks will not appear under My Notebooks.
-If another user visits the same workspace, they will not see your notebooks.
+If you visit another workspace, the same notebooks will not appear under **My notebooks**.
+If another user visits that workspace, they will not see your notebooks.

 ## Storage of notebooks

-Jupyter notebooks are stored in an [Azure Storage](/azure/storage/) account linked to your Azure Quantum workspace.
+Jupyter Notebooks are stored in an [Azure Storage](/azure/storage/) account linked to your Azure Quantum workspace.

 > [!NOTE]
-> When notebooks are used in a workspace, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on the linked Azure Storage account.
-If you do not want to enable CORS for your Azure Storage account, please do not visit the **Notebooks** blade in the portal.
-If you have visited the blade previously and now no longer want to enable CORS, you can directly edit your storage account to remove any existing CORS rules.
+> When an Azure Quantum workspace is created, [Cross-Origin Resource Sharing (CORS)](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) in enabled on the linked Azure Storage account.
+This is required for using Jupyter Notebooks in the portal.
+If you do not plan to use Jupyter Notebooks in the portal and you do not want to enable CORS for your Azure Storage account, you can directly edit your storage account to remove the CORS rule.
+In the storage account properties, under **Settings**, select **Resource Sharing (CORS)** and remove the rule under **File Service**.
+Be aware that if you open the **Notebooks** blade again in your workspace, the rule will be recreated automatically.

 ## Limitations

-The following are limitations with Jupyter notebooks in an Azure Quantum workspace.
+The following are limitations with Jupyter Notebooks in an Azure Quantum workspace.

-- As it is free, the Jupyter Notebook instance will live up to a max of 12 hours (after that time, your instance will be deleted/recreated, and you will need to reinstall any custom packages).
+- As it is free, the Jupyter Notebook instance will live up to a maximum of 12 hours (after that time, your instance will be deleted or recreated, and you will need to reinstall any custom packages).
   - Azure Quantum may need to delete your Jupyter Notebook instance to apply security patches or roll out emergency changes.
 When possible, it will not interrupt your workflow.
 - Notebook instances have pre-allocated 2 vCPU and 4 GB of memory.
 - Idle kernels are terminated after 30 minutes.
 After that time, you will need to rerun the cells.
-- The location of your storage account and workspace will affect the performance of Jupyter notebooks in an Azure Quantum workspace.
+- The location of your storage account and workspace will affect the performance of Jupyter Notebooks in an Azure Quantum workspace.
 When possible, try to create the storage account and workspace in a region close to where you will be using your notebooks.

 ## Next steps